mdimran2211/crime-records-investigation-db-with-role-based-access/README.md

 - 👤 Mohit

-###📜 License
+### 📜 License

 - This project is created for educational purposes only.
--It may be used and modified for learning and academic submissions.
+- It may be used and modified for learning and academic submissions.